MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2014/20140505-replication-health-windows-server-2012-r2.md

 ---
 title:      "Replication Health-Windows Server 2012 R2"
+author: mattbriggs
+ms.author: mabrigg
+ms.date: 05/05/2014
 date:       2014-05-05 09:00:36
 categories: uncategorized
+description: This article addresses the changes made to Replication Health displays in Windows Server 2012 R2.
 ---
+# Changes in Replication Health

 We have made improvements to the way we display Replication Health in Windows Server 2012 R2 to support Extend Replication.
-If you are new to measuring replication health, I would strongly suggest you to go through this [two part blog series on Interpreting Replication Health](http://blogs.technet.com/b/virtualization/archive/2012/06/15/interpreting-replication-health-part-1.aspx).
+If you are new to measuring replication health, I would strongly suggest you to go through this [two part blog series on Interpreting Replication Health](https://blogs.technet.com/b/virtualization/archive/2012/06/15/interpreting-replication-health-part-1.aspx).
 I would discuss specifically on the additional changes we made in Windows Server 2012 R2.

 #### Replication Tab in Replica Site Hyper-V Manager: